How to choose the right payment methods

 Higher customer loyalty

 Customer experience, as we saw earlier, is linked to customer loyalty.
-Simply stated, if a customer benefits from a satisfying, seamless payment process with your site, they’ll remember it – and, faced with competing businesses, will be more likely to buy from you again.
+Simply stated, if a customer benefits from a satisfying, seamless payment process with your site, they’ll remember it – and, when faced with competing businesses, will be more likely to buy from you again.

 New customers